chr56/Phonograph_Plus/Build_Instructions.md

 ### 6) build

-We are building the build variant`Stable` now. see more in section Build Variant.
+We are building the build variant `Stable` (Build Type `Release`) now.

+See more in section Build Variant.

 ```shell
  ./gradlew assembleStableRelease --parallel
 ```

 if your version is before 0.4, replace `stable` with `common` (matching letter case), using:

 ```shell
 ./gradlew assembleCommonRelease --parallel
 ```

 ### 7) pick up file

 _Note: if the version is before 0.4, replace `stable` with `common` (matching letter case)_

 built apk is in `./app/build/outputs/apk/stable/release/` with name `PhonographPlus_<VERSION>-stable-release.apk`